WHAT IS FERPA (Family Educational Rights and Privacy Act)?

 Students may request that their education records be amended if they believe such information is inaccurate, misleading, or in violation of privacy rights.
 Students must request in writing that the office that maintains those records amend them.
 Students should identify the part of the records they want corrected and specify why they believe it is inaccurate, misleading, or in violation of privacy rights.
 That office will review the request and inform the students in a reasonable amount of time after receiving the request.
 If the records custodian refuses to amend the record, students have the right to a hearing.
 A hearing officer appointed by the Vice President for Student Affairs will conduct the hearing.
 The hearing will be held within a reasonable amount of time after the request for the hearing has been received.
 The hearing officer will notify the student, reasonably in advance, of the date, place, and time of the hearing.

-For the complete policy, which includes the review, amendment and appeal processes, click here.
+For the complete policy, which includes the review, amendment and appeal processes, visit Policy on Family Educational Rights and Privacy Act.

 Types, Locations, AND Custodian of Education Record